Jabulani-N/atlas-machine_learning/unsupervised_learning/hyperparameter_tuning/README.md

 Looking to basically copy [this](https://krasserm.github.io/2018/03/21/bayesian-optimization/).
 Where it uses `mu`, I use `mean`for clarity.
 * similarly, I use `variance` instead of `sigma`.
+* you can find how to get thenew x by searching "next"

 # Notes to self